ehdusjenny/NamiWebsite/md/tech/oop_concepts.md

 ## Encapsulation
 Encapsulation is a process of binding or wrapping the data and the codes that operate on the data into a single entity.

+In Java, encapsulation is done through access modifiers.